hjohnson12/Kanban-Tasker/README.md

 # Kanban Tasker

-This Windows 10 Universal Windows Platform (UWP) application uses a kanban board to manage your work and includes dragging across columns to create an easy and simple workflow in each board created.
+This Windows 10 Universal Windows Platform (UWP) application uses a kanban board as a simple workflow visualization tool and allows dragging of individual tasks and multiple project boards.

 ## Kanban Tasker Details

-Created with C#/XAML and the Universal Windows Platform.
+Created with C#/XAML and the Windows 10 Universal Windows Platform.
 The UI is created with Extensible Application Markup Language (XAML) and backend is using C#.
-(Note: Old designs from the start of the app can be found in the *Images* folder)

-Uses a kanban UI control created by [Syncfusion](https://www.syncfusion.com) but fully customized to Kanban Taskers style (see corresponding data templates in *BoardView.xaml, and App.xaml*).
-Also implemented with a Sqlite database to store the tasks/boards and uses create, read, update, and delete (CRUD) operations against the data (For information on viewing the database created by sqlite, look at [Getting Started](#getting-started))
+Uses a kanban control created by [Syncfusion](https://www.syncfusion.com) fully customized to Kanban Taskers style (see corresponding data templates in *BoardView.xaml, and App.xaml*).
+Also implemented with a Sqlite database to store the tasks/boards and uses create, read, update, and delete (CRUD) operations against the database.

+Available in the microsoft store: https://www.microsoft.com/store/apps/9NMKTDZ3L9LQ

+Developers can read more here: [Getting Started](#getting-started) (Note: Old designs from the start of the app can be found in the *Images* folder)

 ## Kanban Tasker Features